skycoin/viscript/notes/skypeBits.md

 and when publisher writes, the message will get written to all the in channels for subscribers dbus will eventually need a socket type where there is a server and you get a "connection" and its one to one, and bidirectional and like a socket; but we dont have or need that yet

+-------------------------------WECHAT transition---------------------------------

+if the terminal publishes messsage to its pubsub channel (it is out channel), that message gets written to the subscribers (the process) instantly

+wrapper for printf type

+there will be a library terminal imports for scrolling, the terminal object might have to keep a copy of the stuff to scroll and update the terminal state etc

+the process has a document object model, then you scroll through it and the terminal sends messages about how to render it, etc

+process is implemented as an interface because we might have several types of processes or implementations.

+for instance, a bash type printf driven process.
+Then have another process implementation that has gui with widgets etc

+we will have a background terminal, that takes up whole screen and is behind all terminals.  this is our "virtual desktop"

+Then we will have a widget library, for drawing buttons

+Then we will add a start button, that you can click and have popup menu, of applications and clicking on the application will launch a terminal window with the app.

+this is a package imported only by terminal.  and which will not import anything

+by terminal

+i don't know if anything in the ui package is used or imported

+but this is separate